-Improvements happen from 20 minutes to 10 years after your last puff.
+Improvements happen from 20 minutes to 10 years after quitting smoking.

 Most smokers know cigarettes are dangerous for their health.
 And 86.8 percent of Tennesseans believe that cigarette smoking is very addictive.
 What smokers might not realize is how fast your health can begin to improve after quitting smoking.

 Just 20 minutes after your last cigarette, your heart rate and blood pressure drop.
 And the benefits continue, even years later.
-Within one year, your excess risk of coronary heart disease is half that of a continuing smoker.
+Within one year of quitting smoking, your excess risk of coronary heart disease is half that of a continuing smoker.